Cloud-SPAN/cloud-admin-guide-1-setting-work-environments/_episodes/02-configure-aws-account.md

 Every time you login to your Root user account, you will be asked to enter your password and an MFA code number which you must read from your mobile by simply opening the MFA app.

-## 3. Create an IAM user account to create and manage your instance
+## 3. Create an IAM user account to create and manage AWS resources

 We are going to create an IAM user account with which you will be able to create and manage AWS resources.
 This involves first creating an IAM User Group with one or more security policies, and then your IAM user account within that User Group.